arXiv/arxiv-docs/help/submit.md

 Our goal is to store articles in formats which are highly portable and stable over time.
 Currently, the best choice is TeX/LaTeX, because this open format does not hide information.
-Note that for this and other [reasons](/help/faq/whytex) we will not accept dvi, PS, or PDF created from TeX/LaTeX source.
-Users of word processors such as Microsoft Word should save their documents as PDF and submit that.
+Note that for this, and other [reasons](/help/faq/whytex), we will not accept dvi, PS, or PDF created from TeX/LaTeX source.
 Note also that we will not accept scanned documents, regardless of format.

 <span id="figures"></span>